Republican wins in Virginia governor race: projections | DW | 03.11.2021

 "Together we will change the trajectory of this commonwealth,'' Youngkin told cheering supporters in a hotel ballroom in Chantilly, about 25 miles west of Washington.

-Analysts suggested that one of the keys behind Yongkin's victory was mobilizing suburban Republicans while also keeping former President Donald Trump at arm's length, as he remains widely unpopular in Virgina.
-He also managed to tap into the culture wars around schools without alienating moderates.
+Analysts suggested that one of the keys behind Youngkin's victory was mobilizing suburban Republicans while also keeping former President Donald Trump at arm's length, as he remains widely unpopular in Virgina.
+He also managed to tap into conservative fears about a perceived slide to the left in public schools without alienating more moderate voters.

 Two of the US' biggest cities also had key elections on Tuesday.
 In New York City, former police captain Eric Adams, a Democrat, won the election easily against Republican Curtis Silwa.
 Adams is only the second Black mayor in the city's history.